opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 packets from interface `spine1-eth1`.

-NOTE: `spine1-eth1` is connected to leaf1, and `spine1-eth2` is connected to leaf2; spine two follows the same pattern.
+NOTE: `spine1-eth1` is connected to leaf1, and `spine1-eth2` is connected to leaf2; spine2 follows the same pattern.

 ## Congratulations!